 Top 10 Clinically Proven Benefits Of Exercise

-For Your Brain and Mental Health
+For Your Mind and Mental Health

 - Physical exercise can help you pay attention better, learn and think faster, and remember more.
 1-3 One huge study on over 1 million young, healthy men found it actually raised IQ.
 4

-- Exercise makes you more effective and productive by improving creativity, mental flexibility, concentration, ability to manage time, and decision making.
+- Exercise makes you more effective and productive by improving creativity, mental flexibility, concentration, ability to manage time, and decision-making.
 10-14

-- Exercising can make you happier by improving your hormones, both immediately and long-term.5-6 Plus, exercise can help improve your emotions, pull yourself out of bad moods, and be more emotionally resilient.
+- Exercising can make you happier by improving your hormones, both immediately and long term.5-6 Plus, exercise can help improve your emotions, pull yourself out of bad moods, and be more emotionally resilient.
 7-9

 - Exercise also reduces your appetite and cravings for sugary and fatty foods, both of which are not good for brain health.
 It does so by improving various chemicals, such as dopamine and serotonin.